Oracy Intent, Implementation and Impact

 Impact of Oracy Curriculum

-In order to measure the impact of our oracy provision, we complete regular monitoring and assessment cycles which include: Termly Pupil Progress meetings, INSIGHT data tracking, YR NELI assessments and use of Voice 21 assessment tracker.
+In order to measure the impact of our oracy provision, we complete regular monitoring and assessment cycles which include: Termly Pupil Progress meetings, Blank level assessments, YR NELI assessments and use of Voice 21 assessment tracker.